qsnake/gpaw/doc/devel/newrelease.rst

 * Create the tar file::

    cd gpaw-0.4
+   rm -f MANIFEST gpaw/svnversion.py*
+   # gpaw.version is used in the name of the tarball and
+   # from gpaw.version import version works only after c-extensions are built
+   python setup.py build_ext
-   rm -f MANIFEST gpaw/svnrevision.py*; python setup.py sdist
+   python setup.py sdist

   Note that the ``tags_revision`` is put into the name of the tar file automatically.
 Make sure that you are getting only